 - Although there are many other valuable medications, these will cover most of the more common angelfish problems.
 The medicated foods are especially important.

-Angelfish Diseases References: A few of the better books for learning more about this topic are The Manual of Fish Health and Aquariology, both put out by Tetra.
+Angelfish Diseases References: A few of the better books for learning more about tropical fish care are The Manual of Fish Health and Aquariology, both put out by Tetra.
 Also a TFH book, Discus Health, is a very good reference.
-These books are likely out of print at this time, but worth looking for.
+These books are out of print at this time, but worth looking for.

 © 2006 Angels Plus